johandersson/.LOG-hog/src/resources/help.md

 .LOG-hog is compatible with Notepad's .LOG feature.
 In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)). .LOG-hog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.

+## Keyboard Shortcuts:
+- **Ctrl+S** — Save a new entry
+- **Ctrl+R** — Refresh the log list to reflect external changes
+- **Ctrl+N** — Quickly add a short note, when starting the app the big text area is focused for quick entry, but CTRL+N you can use anywhere in the file to add a quick note.
+- **Ctrl+F** — Open advanced search dialog to find entries with options for whole word, case sensitivity, and match navigation.

 ## Timestamp Formats
 .LOG-hog uses **HH:mm yyyy-MM-dd** as its native timestamp format for new entries.
 However, it can load and parse log files created in other applications using a wide variety of common timestamp formats from different locales and regions.
 This ensures compatibility with files from Notepad, spreadsheets, databases, and international sources.